nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Click on the **Create button** as shown in the screenshot above.

 ![Create_Popup](images/userGuide/Create_2.png "Create Popup")
 2. A popup window appear, as shown in the screenshot above.
-Fill in the Medical Condition, Doctor Name, and Duration (Number of days) and click **Generate MC**.
+Fill in all the blanks namely: Medical Condition, Doctor Name, and Duration (Number of days) and click **Generate MC**.
 Now, you have successfully generated a MC.
+3. For button method, medical condition is mandatory.

 ### View the Medical File of a patient: `view`